kimtonyhyun/analysis/docs/README.md

 ## Standard data formats

-Basic formatting of data objects:
+Indexing convention for basic data:
 - Movies: `[height width time]`
 - Traces: `[time cell-idx]`
 - Cell images: `[height width cell-idx]`

-This section describes the expected contents of stored files.
+The following section describes the expected contents of files written to disk.

 #### "Rec" (mat) files:

 Contains cell candidates (i.e. trace and filter pairs) to be classified.
 Stored as native Matlab "mat" file.
 (In the past, "rec" stood for "reconstruction", but this is now vestigial.)
-File name should be `rec_*.mat`.
+File name should be `rec_*.mat`, where `*` is a timestamp (e.g. `'rec_171213-191530.mat'`; see [`save_rec.m`](../ds/save_rec.m)).

 Top level variables are: `info`, `filters`, `traces`, which must have the following contents:
 ```